iris-edu/xseed-specification/_pages/specification/specification.md

 commonly stored and exchanged as a sequence of these records.
 Each record is independently usable even when presented in a sequence.
 There are data encodings for integers, floats, text or compressed data samples.
-To limit problems with timing system drift & resolution and practical issues of subsetting & resource limitation for readers of the data, typical record lengths for raw data generation and archiving are recommended to be in the range of 256 and 4096 bytes.
+To limit problems with timing system drift and resolution in addition to practical issues of subsetting and resource limitation for readers of the data, typical record lengths for raw data generation and archiving are recommended to be in the range of 256 and 4096 bytes.

 ## Record layout and fields